 What role does thankfulness have in regards to celebration?

 “Joy is the echo of God’s life in us.” –Dom Joseph Marmion

 Please read Luke 11:27-28.
 Jesus said that it is an even greater blessing to live in obedience than to have been the mother of the Messiah!
 Think about this profound statement Jesus made.
 God teaches us that joy comes through obedience to Jesus, and joy results from obedience to Jesus Christ.
 What do you think are God’s ways of bringing his joy to your life?

 Dallas Willard wrote this about celebration: “Holy delight and joy is the great antidote to despair and is a wellspring of genuine gratitude.”
 Have you experienced that?

-"There is a time to weep, and a time to laugh; a time to mourn, and a time to dance" (Eccl.
-3:4).
+“There is a time to weep, and a time to laugh; a time to mourn, and a time to dance” (Ecclesiastes 3:4).
 God is encouraging us to seize the season and embrace it for what it is.
-Dallas Willard wrote, "We dishonor God as much by fearing and avoiding pleasure as we do by dependence upon it or living for it."
-(Of course, we are talking about godly, wholesome and healthy pleasure.)
+Dallas Willard wrote, “We dishonor God as much by fearing and avoiding pleasure as we do by dependence upon it or living for it.”
+(We are talking about godly, wholesome and healthy pleasure.)
 What do you think about this statement?